 6. Horse Valley Danes – Orrstown, PA

-This is a fairly new breeder in the industry and they’ve been breeding great danes now for just a couple of years.
-Additionally, they were inspired to start breeding when they lost their first Dane.
-They take great care towards the health and well-being of their pups.
+This is a fairly new breeder in the industry and they’ve been breeding Great Danes for only a couple of years.
+They were inspired to start breeding when they lost their first Dane and, as such, they take great care towards the health and well-being of their pups.

 Great Dane Breeder Information